Evangeline Montgomery

-Evangeline "EJ" Montgomery (born May 2, 1930, in New York, New York) is an American artist.
+Evangeline Juliet Montgomery (May 2, 1930 – May 1, 2025) was an American artist.
 Known primarily for her metal work, she has also worked as a printmaker, lithographer and curator.
 She received the Women's Caucus for Art Lifetime Achievement Award in 1999.

 Art historian Floyd Coleman has said she "is an important figure in American art.
 She has a long career of participating and assuming leadership in progressive causes that promoted the arts and the development of community."
 He describes her as a politically active artist, arts administrator and activist.

 Early life

 Born in New York City, Montgomery was the daughter of Oliver Thompson, a Baptist minister, and Carmelite Thompson, a homemaker.
 She discovered her artistic talents and love of painting early, after receiving an oil painting set at age 14.
 After graduating from Seward Park High School, Montgomery worked painting faces on dolls and religious statues.
 Montgomery moved to Los Angeles in 1955 with her husband, where she worked for Thomas Usher, an African American jewelry designer.

 She received her B.F.A. from the California College of Arts and Crafts in 1969, where she specialized in metallurgy.
 After graduating, she worked as an independent curator and consultant from 1967 until 1979.
 She was a "Black Art" consultant for Rainbow Sign, an active black cultural center in Berkeley, California.

 Career

 Working as a curator Montgomery was an arts advocate, fighting for greater representation of African American artists.
 Appointed as an Ethnic Art Consultant at the Oakland Museum, Montgomery successfully organized eight exhibitions of established and emerging Black artists, including a 1971 retrospective of African American sculptor Sargent Johnson (1887-1967) and a 1970 exhibition on California Black Craftsmen that featured nineteen artists including Eileen Abdulrashid, Gloria R. Bohanon, Sheryle Butler, Hubert Collins, Dale Brockman Davis, Ibibio Fundi, Manuel Gomez, Vernita Henderson, Ernest Leroy Herbert, Ben James, Bob Jefferson, Doyle Lane, William Maxwell, Evangeline Montgomery, John Outterbridge, Donald R. Stinson, Carole Ward, Curtis Tann, and Harry S. Richardson.
 Montgomery had discovered a “trove of untouched documents” on Johnson, an artist who was active during the Harlem Renaissance.
 The retrospective helped to establish Johnson's legacy in African American art.

-In 1980 Montgomery moved to Washington, DC to work as community affairs director for WHMM-TV.
+In 1980 Montgomery moved to Washington, DC, to work as community affairs director for WHMM-TV.
 In 1983, Montgomery started working for the US State Department's Arts America Program.
 Under the Arts America Program, Montgomery fostered successful fine art programs both in the United States and internationally.
 As a curator, Montgomery organized more than 200 exhibitions.

 In 2005, Blacks in Government (BIG) started the Evangeline J. Montgomery Scholarship Fund which has given out more than $40,000 in scholarships.